Ronak-vihan/Diwali_Sales_Analysis/README.md

 # Diwali_Sales_Analysis

-This is a beginner-level data analysis project on Diwali sales using Python and its libraries.
+This is a data analysis project on Diwali sales using Python and its libraries.
 The project explores sales patterns based on customer demographics, product categories, and purchase amounts.

 Features